 to save images of the GUI components during the test design phase, and

 then use them together with image search to navigate and verify the

 result during test suite execution.

-a very stable test environment.
+a stable test environment.

 - Migration risks resulting from vulnerability to test environment changes.
 Migration of